mhouser42/Invasive_Species_Propogation/README.md

 ##### Life Cycle and Baseline Spread
 The SLF population is modulated on a monthly basis, with `County` class methods being triggered on different months, with `mate` occuring between August - December, `lay_eggs` occuring between September - November, `die_off` occuring January and February, and `hatch_eggs` occuring in May and June.
 The probabilities for each method are as follows:
 - `mate` - a random normal distribution centered around 25% and varying between 15% and 35%.
 This chance is modified by the current adult SLF population, adding to the total of mated adults.
 - `lay_eggs` - a random normal distribution centered around 50% and varying between 30% and 70%.
 This is modified by the number of mated adult SLF, ToH and regular densities, and an extra eggmass chance.
-Female SLFs usually lay one eggmass per seaason, but approximately 12% lay a second eggmass.
+Female SLFs usually lay one eggmass per seaason, but approximately 12% lay a second eggmass (Belouard & Behm, 2023).
 The extra eggmass chance in this model is a normal distribution of 12% with of variance of 4%.
 - `die_off` - a random uniform distribution of 85% to 100% of the adult lanternfly population.
 - `hatch_eggs` - a random uniform chance between 75% and 100% that an eggmass will hatch.
 For each eggmass, there is a random uniform distribution of between 0.035 - 0.045 to represent that each egg mass tends to hatch between 35 - 45 SLF.

 After life cycle methods have triggered, the calculation for the spread of infestation occurs.
-The probability of a infestation spreading from one county is a random normal distribution of 20%, with a variance of 10%.
+The probability of a infestation spreading from one county is a random normal distribution of 10%, with a variance of 5%.
 This is modified by the counties current adult lanternfly population, and the combined regular tree and ToH densities for the neighboring county.
 While it is impossible that a SLF could know what a neighboring county's tree densities are before migrating, this represents the capability of them to establish themselves once they have arrived.
 Finally, the probaility is modified by the edge weight between counties and the current month's traffic levels.

 Once a spread probability has been established, `spread_infest` then spreads adult lanterflies by that amount modified by a variability of between %5 - 15%.
 If the current month is during a `lay_eggs` cycle, this also can spread eggmasses.

 ##### Counter-Measures
 Once baseline spread has occured, counter measures are implemented if simulation is configured for a particular `run_mode` and certain conditions are met.
 The countermeasures are as follows:
-- Population Based - If a county's infestation/saturation has reached 60%, or it is half of a neighboring county's saturation that also has an aware public, it's `public_awareness` is set to `True`.
-Once `True`, `die_off` is triggered each month, at an intially normal distribution of 50% with a variance of 10%, modified by the population density of a county divided by 10000.
+- Population Based - If a county's infestation/saturation has reached 50%, or it is half of a neighboring county's saturation that also has an aware public, it's `public_awareness` is set to `True`.
+Once `True`, `die_off` is triggered each month, at an intially normal distribution of 35% with a variance of 10%, modified by the population density of a county divided by 10000.
 A similar interaction occurs with that county's `egg_pop` as well.
 - Quarantine - The quarantine counter is an addition to the Population-Based counter-measure.
 If a county's saturation reaches over 75%, it will enter a state of quarantine, and also trigger public awareness in all neighboring counties.
-While in quarantine, the weight of the edges between it and all of it's neighbors raise to a random uniform distribution of between 2 and 10, greatly reducing the spread probability into and out of the county.
+While in quarantine, the weight of the edges between it and all of it's neighbors raise to a random uniform distribution of between 2 and 5, greatly reducing the spread probability into and out of the county.
 This state is mostly permanant, only turning off is a county's saturation drops below 10%, in which case, the weights of edges between counties will return to prexisting levels as long as its neighbor is not also in quarantine.
 - Poisoning Tree of Heaven - If a county becomes aware of the infestation, a `toh_trigger` will change to `True`.
 Once `True`, this value will not revert.
-Each month after the trigger event, `die_off` occurs based on the `toh_density` of a county, divided by a random distribution of between 0 - 20.
+Each month after the trigger event, `die_off` occurs based on the `toh_density` of a county, divided by a normal distribution of 50 with a variance of 25.

 ### 2- Validation
 A realistic projection of SLF infestation is very difficult to quantify, and available data and literature from reputable sources supports varying results.
 For instance, De Bona et al. show a map of the 8 years of spread since introduction to in 2014.